nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_codes.md

 ---
-title: ITK3 Error Codes
+title: ITK3 Response Codes
 keywords: explore Reference
 tags: [explore,fhir,error codes]
 sidebar: overview_sidebar
-permalink: explore_error_codes.html
+permalink: explore_response_codes.html
-summary: "Error codes, their associated elements and value sets."
+summary: "Response codes, their associated elements and value sets."
 ---

 {% include custom/search.warnbanner.html %}

 ## Overview ##

-Error information in the Acknowledgement Response messages is carried in the MessageHeader Resource and the OperationOutcome Resource.
+Response information in the ITK Response message is carried in the MessageHeader Resource and the OperationOutcome Resource.
 There are several elements and their value sets used to carry error information in these resources.
-The ITK Payload Specifications may define the error handling behaviour of the clinical application/system and communicates errors using the ITK Business Acknowledgements.
+The ITK Payload Specifications may define the error handling behaviour of the clinical application/system and communicates errors using the ITK Response message.

 Care Professionals need to be informed that a Document has not reached, or is experiencing difficulty in reaching, its intended recipients.
-This page describes how error information is carried.
+This page describes how response information is carried.
 The example fragments are used to illustrate the elements and value sets used and are not complete messages.

-## Elements And Value Sets Used To Carry Error Information ##
+## Elements And Value Sets Used To Carry Error and Response Information ##

 <table width="100%">
 <tr>